trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 be feasible to swap `glibc` from under active toolchain by redirecting headers.
 It could be solved by another round of rebuilds instead of using less known compiler options.
-Or by using path priority override closer to what vailla `gcc` does (I still did not find best options for that).
+Or by using path priority override closer to what vanilla `gcc` does (I still did not find best options for that).

 Along the way I found a few minor infelicities in `nixpkgs`: